Charge qubits in the USC regime for quantum state transfer: Incoherent coupler for quantum state transfer

+In the QST protocol, we may expect that a significantly greater coupling strength on the mediator leads to better performance on the state transfer.
+Nevertheless, this is not the situation we observe in Fig.~\ref{matrix_population}{(b)}; in the pUSC regime, the QST protocol is successful with transfer fidelity equal to $\mathcal{F}=0.983$ at transfer time $t=424.8~\rm{ns}$.
+Let us compare this result with the mediator operating beyond this regime.
+It is possible to appreciate better transfer fidelity $\mathcal{F}=0.986$ in a shorter gate time ($t=49.3~\rm{ns}$) that protects the qubit state against the interaction with the reservoir.
+This case compares well with the previous proposal based on Flux-qubits~\cite{Cardenas2017}.
+Thus, we may expect that transfer fidelity and gate time in the DSC regime should decrease even more.
+However, the QST protocol got a worse result than the previous two cases in state-transfer fidelity $\mathcal{F}=0.692$, but with transfer time $t=498.5~\rm{ns}$ similar to the one obtained in the pUSC regime.

+The answer to this counter-intuitive behavior lies in the level structure of the mediator.
+In Fig.~\ref{spectrum}(a), we observe that at $\tilde{g}_{\ell}/\omega_{r}=0.5$, the relative anharmonicity of the energy states is greater than in the pUSC at $\tilde{g}_{\ell}/\omega_{r}=0.3$.
+In the later regime, we observe a shrunk in the energy levels of the system, leading to an enhancement of the number of states of the mediator involved in the dynamics, yielding a reasonable performance of the QST protocol.
+This situation is more remarkable in the DSC regime ($\tilde{g}_{\ell}/\omega_{r}>1$), where the energy spectrum tends towards that of a displaced oscillator where every energy manifold is double degenerate.
+Such degeneration of the energy spectrum yields that, for a particular resonance condition, there are more mediator states participating in the effective interaction.

-Let us stress again that this protocol strongly depends on the level structure of the mediator, and its coupling operators to the adjacent information-exchanging partners.
+Let us stress again that this protocol strongly depends on the level structure of the mediator and its coupling operators to the adjacent information-exchanging partners, two combined properties native to the USC regime~\cite{Nataf2011}.
 In this case, we have used the particular light-mode forbidden transitions of the USC-unit, but any other analogous scheme could be potentially implemented.
-In that sense, using the same proposed circuit but in the strong coupling regime (where the RWA is applicable) will not produced any similar results.
+Using the same proposed circuit, but working in the strong coupling regime (where the RWA is applicable), will not produce any similar results.